 Join Your Facebook Group

 The first thing I recommend doing after booking a cruise is to join the Facebook group for your cruise.
-This will give you a chance to get to know some of the people you are cruising with.
+This will allow you to get to know some of the people you are cruising with.
 It is a great resource to learn more about your sailing.
 Usually, group members will remind you about important dates like the date to pay in full “PIF”, book excursions and onboard activities, and check-in.

-To find the Facebook group for your cruise you can search Facebook with the following format: “Disney Ship Name Month Day Year.”
+To find the Facebook group for your cruise, you can search Facebook with the following format: “Disney Ship Name Month Day Year.”
 For example, “Disney Magic December 2, 2022.”
 If you can’t find your cruise, you can ask for help at Disney Cruise Line Tips, Tricks, Cruise Meet and Fish Extender Groups group and post a question asking for help.
 If there isn’t already a group for your cruise, you can create your own and we’ll publish it in our list of Cruise Groups.

-If you are travelling to Europe I recommend joining The Disney Cruise Mediterranean, Greek Isles, and Europe Cruise Planning Group.
+If you are travelling to Europe, I recommend joining The Disney Cruise Mediterranean, Greek Isles, and Europe Cruise Planning Group.

 Check Out Your Stateroom

 Next up, start to think about what you need for the cruise.
 Check and see what I think are essentials for the cruise.
 If you are going to dine at any of the Adult venues, ( Palo and Palo’s Steakhouse, Remy’s, Enchanté) make sure you are familiar with the dress code.
 Disney Cruise line is one of the few cruise lines that have DIY laundry rooms.
-It is handy when travelling with kids and means you could pack less.
+It is handy when travelling with kids and means, you could pack less.

 Book Your Activities, Excursions and Character Meets

 Don’t forget to book any character meets you may want to do.
-There will be lots of opportunities to meet characters on the ship but Disney will have meetups that you can pre-book.
+There will be lots of opportunities to meet characters on the ship, but Disney will have meetups that you can pre-book.
 In the past, they have been for princesses and Frozen characters.
-If you are going on a themed cruise, Marvel, Star Wars, or Pixar, you will have some other choices.
+If you are going on a themed cruise, Marvel, Star Wars, or Pixar, you will have other choices.